ZhNuren/Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/README.md

 ## Run the app
 ### APK file
-Install 'aragorn server' and 'aragorn client' applications on corresponding devices explained above.
+Install `aragorn server` and `aragorn client` applications on corresponding devices explained above.
 Once installed, make sure both devices are under same network.
-Press 'start server' from server side and allow screen recording.
+Press `start server` from server side and allow screen recording.
 Get IP address of the server device and paste it as follows and press connect:

 <p align="center">
 <img src="https://github.com/ZhNuren/Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/assets/43644508/6f6213bf-f6c2-47e8-af2d-4d631edca60b" width="300"/> <img src="https://github.com/ZhNuren/Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/assets/43644508/9479df66-8021-4c38-a39d-324b765371bd" width="300"/>
 </p>

-Please note that we are using SegResNet model and 'desiredFrameRate' is set to 10 from server side as we are getting FPS around that number on client side.
+Please note that we are using SegResNet model and `desiredFrameRate` is set to 10 from server side as we are getting FPS around that number on client side.

 ### Android Studio
-Open corresponding projects 'ImageSegmentation', 'serverapp' for client and server sides.
+Open corresponding projects `ImageSegmentation`, `serverapp` for client and server sides.
 Connect devices, build and run corresponding projects on you devices.